tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 - SDK code errors were reported occasionally when [getGroupMemberList](https://web.sdk.qcloud.com/im/doc/en/SDK.html#getGroupMemberList) was called.

 ### 2.1.2 @2019.10.25

 **New features**
  [getGroupList](https://web.sdk.qcloud.com/im/doc/en/SDK.html#getGroupList) supports pulling group profile information, including the group owner ID and group member count.

 **Bug fixing**

 - SDK code errors were reported when a RESTful API is used to send custom group notifications in an audio-video chat room.
 - The SDK did not send a request to pull historical messages when a user re-joined a left group and called the `getMessageList` API.
 - SDK code errors were reported when upload failed.

 ### 2.1.1 @2019.10.18

 **New features**
-Mini Programs support [sending audio messages](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createAudioMessage).
+Support [sending audio messages](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createAudioMessage).
 Audio messages can be synced across platforms.
 You need to update to the latest versions of the [TUIKit and SDK](https://intl.cloud.tencent.com/document/product/1047/33996).

 **Bug fixing**
 [getMessageList](https://web.sdk.qcloud.com/im/doc/en/SDK.html#getMessageList) could still pull historical messages in a quit group after rejoining.